ugtrain/ugtrain/examples/README.md

 checks: 'l' = "less than", 'g' = "greater than", '' = unchecked

-Static wish values are in decimal (e.g. 42).
-But the dynamic wish values "min", "max" and "watch" are also possible. "min" and "max" start with 0 and if the value gets less than min or greater than max, they are frozen to that value.
+Static wish values are in decimal (e.g. 42) or hex (e.g. 0x2a).
+But the dynamic wish values
+"min", "max" and "watch" are also possible. "min" and "max" start with 0 and if the value gets less than min or greater than max, they are frozen to that value.
 This is good to find out the possible limits within the